A single copy of this article may be reprinted for personal, noncommercial use only.

 - Bring a family member or friend along, if possible, to help you remember questions to ask and what your doctor said.

 - Write down questions to ask your doctor.

-- What is likely causing my symptoms or condition?
+- What is likely causing my symptoms?

 - What kinds of tests do I need?